abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter05.md

 sympathetic joy, and equanimity.
 These are sublime, lofty states of mind that result in a very refined state of consciousness.
 Equanimity is also an enlightenment factor.
-The seven factors of enlightenment taught by the Buddha are mindfulness, reflection on dhamma, effort, joy, tranquility, concentration, and equanimity.
+The seven factors of enlightenment taught by the Buddha are mindfulness, reflection on Dhamma, effort, joy, tranquility, concentration, and equanimity.
 Equanimity is also a factor of wisdom in the sense of the mind becoming very stable, steady, and unshakeable because of an abiding involving both emotion and wisdom.
 So